beerjs/kharkiv/README.md

 Hello, fellas!

-BeerJS Kharkiv are the regular free-for-all meetings of javascript-community in Kharkiv, Ukraine.
+TeaJS Kharkiv are the regular free-for-all meetings of javascript-community in Kharkiv, Ukraine.

 Usually those happen in some pub or cafe.
 In other words, at some suitable for conference-afterparty place.